Robert Mugabe: Coup d'état and resignation: 2017

 On 6 November 2017, Mugabe sacked his first vice-president, Emmerson Mnangagwa.
-This fueled speculation that he intended to name Grace his successor.
+This fuelled speculation that he intended to name Grace his successor.
 Grace was very unpopular with the ZANU–PF old guard.
 On 15 November 2017, the Zimbabwe National Army placed Mugabe under house arrest at his Blue Roof mansion as part of what it described as an action against "criminals" in Mugabe's circle.

 On 19 November, he was sacked as leader of ZANU–PF, and Mnangagwa was appointed in his place.
 The party also gave Mugabe an ultimatum: resign by noon the following day, or it would introduce an impeachment resolution against him.
 In a nationally televised speech that night, Mugabe refused to say that he would resign.
 In response, ZANU–PF deputies introduced an impeachment resolution on 21 November 2017, which was seconded by the MDC–T. The constitution stipulated that removing a president from office required a two-thirds majority of both the House of Assembly and Senate in a joint sitting.
 However, with both major parties supporting the motion and controlling all but six seats in both houses between them (all but four in the lower house and all but two in the upper house), Mugabe's impeachment and removal appeared all but certain.

 As per the constitution, both chambers met in joint session to debate the resolution.
 Hours after the debate began, the Speaker of the House of Assembly read a letter from Mugabe announcing that he had resigned, effective immediately.
 Mugabe and his wife had negotiated a deal before his resignation, under which he and his kin were exempted from prosecution, his business interests would remain untouched, and he would receive a payment of at least $10 million.
 In July 2018, the Zimbabwe Supreme Court ruled that Mugabe had resigned voluntarily, despite some of the ex-president's subsequent comments.